Cleaner grid initialization in SwiftUI

 Since we can still specify columns as arrays, just in a little cleaner way, we don’t loose any flexibility and can mix and match items as we like.

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet or this toot.
+Please share any ideas, feedback or comments you may have in the Disqus section below, or by replying to this tweet or this toot.